How to Make a DIY Lantern Ornament Out of Waste Materials

-Next I wanted to add some horizontal strips to the jar.
-I added two long strips there that ended up being 22 inches long each.
+Next, I wanted to add some horizontal strips to the jar.
+I added two long strips that each ended up being 22 inches long.

 I decided to keep it simple and just do one on the top and one around the bottom gluing them in place as I placed them around the jar.

-For the last step, I opted to cut three 15 inch strips to finish off the rim of the jar.
-I think it looks nicer finished off and with the ends of the rope covered up.
+For the last step, I opted to cut three 15-inch strips to finish off the rim of the jar.
+It looks much better finished this way as it covers up the ends of the rope.
 I just glued the rope in place as I wrapped it around.

-To add a few finishing touches, I put it on a wooden charger, added a cute little vintage jar with pretty little blue flowers, added some sand from the dollar store, and a flameless LED candle.
-I also grabbed a few seashells from our trips to the beach and a cute little sign.
+For the finishing touches, I placed it on a wooden charger next to a cute little vintage jar with pretty blue flowers.
+I poured some sand from the dollar store into the jar and added a flameless LED candle.
+I decided to give it more of a coastal feel with some seashells from our trips to the beach and a cute little sign.

-I think it looks so sweet and because this jar is very neutral, it would look good staged and styled for any season.
-I hope you enjoyed seeing how to make a lantern out of waste materials.
+I think this DIY lantern ornament looks so sweet and because this jar is very neutral, it would look good staged and styled for any season.
+I hope you enjoyed learning how to make a beautiful lantern out of waste materials.